skilldrick/easyforth/index.markdown

 +  <span class="output">ok</span>
 </div>

-Type `+` again and press enter, and the top element will be replaced by 6.
+Type `+` again and press Enter, and the top two elements will be replaced by 6.
 If you type `+` one more time, Forth will try to pop the top two elements off the stack, even though there's only _one_ element on the stack!
 This results in a `Stack underflow` error: